ksassnowski/venture-docs/docs/usage/configuring-workflows.md

     ]);
 ```

-In this example your telling the workflow that the `PublishPodcastOnTransistorFM` job can only run once both `ProcessPodcast` and `OptimizePodcast` have finished.
+In this example you're telling Venture that the `PublishPodcastOnTransistorFM` job can only run once both `ProcessPodcast` and `OptimizePodcast` have finished.

 The workflow we have configured so far would look like this.